chauby/chauby.github.io/_posts/Updating/2023-03-1-Daily Paper 04.md

 ### [317_Real-time 2D Multi-Person Pose Estimation on CPU: Lightweight OpenPose](http://arxiv.org/abs/1811.12004)

 - This paper proposes **Lightweight OpenPose** which is a light weight version of OpenPose.
+Similarly, this lightweight version adopts the **Bottom-up** approach like OpenPose.
+The Top-down, applies a person detector and then runs a pose estimation algorithm per every detected person.
+On the contrast, the Bottom-up detects all keypoints first and then groups them by human instances.
+The pipeline of OpenPose is shown below.

 ![OpenPose Pipeline](/images/DailyPaper/04/06.png "OpenPose Pipeline")